lucashuet93/botbuilder-authentication/README.md

 # Custom Scopes

-Each provider declared in the ```BotAuthenticationConfiguration``` object has an optional `scope` property that accepts an array of strings.
+Each provider declared in the ```BotAuthenticationConfiguration``` object except for Twitter has an optional `scope` property that accepts an array of strings (Twitter scopes are set in the Twitter Application Management page).
 If custom scopes aren't provided, the following scopes are used by default:

 | Provider                 | Scopes                                       |
 | ------------------------ | -------------------------------------------- |